LuisCarlosBarahona/wiki_search/README.md

-# Wiki Search
+# wiki_search
-React search engine connected to Wikipedia API
+An autocomplete search input linked to Wikipedia API.
+Using React, Storybook, Jest.